-In this episode of our Businesses in Texas Divorce series, Jake Gilbreath sits down with the Austin based founder of the Snell Law Firm, business litigator Jason Snell.
-Jake and Jason discuss their experience working together in divorce cases when a shared business is involved.
+In this podcast episode of our Businesses in Texas Divorce series, Jake Gilbreath sits down with the Austin-based founder of the Snell Law Firm, business litigator Jason Snell.
+Jake and Jason discuss their experience working together in divorce cases involving a shared business.

 Your hosts have earned a reputation as fierce and effective advocates inside and outside of the courtroom.
 Both partners are experienced trial attorneys who have been board certified in family law by the Texas Board of Legal Specialization.